simona-tkww/databus-testing/README.md

 This project simulates a complete databus messaging flow:

 1. **Publisher App** (Python script) → Sends messages to databus
-2. **Databus** → Stores message in a subject and forwards messages to a subsirber
+2. **Databus** → Stores message in a subject and forwards messages to a subsriber
 3. **Subscriber App** (Local server) → Receives messages from databus

 ## Requirements